peachescrypto/eth-boss-tracker/docs/BACKLOG.md

-# ETH Boss Tracker — Backlog
+# ETH Boss Hunter — Backlog

 How to use:
 - Move items between sections (Backlog → In Progress → Done).